BHAV0207/Notification-Microservices-Backend/readme.md

-# 🛒 E-Commerce Microservices Project
+# 🛒 E-Commerce Notification Microservices Project

 This is a **Personalized Notification System** for an **E-Commerce Platform**, built using a **microservices architecture**.
 The system ensures **personalized recommendations**, **order updates**, **promotional notifications**, and more, using **RabbitMQ/Kafka, GraphQL, JWT authentication, and Redis caching**.